timkmecl/chatgpt-vscode/README.md

 `Ask ChatGPT` is also available when nothing is selected.
 For the other four commands, you can **customize the exact prompt** that will be sent to the AI by editing the extension settings in VSCode Preferences.

 Because ChatGPT is a conversational AI, you can ask follow-up questions to the response.
-The conversation context is maintained between queries, so you can ask multiple questions in a row.
+The conversation context is maintained between queries, so you can ask multiple questions in a row (this can be disabled in the extension settings.).
+If you aren't satisfied with an answer and would like to **retry the request**, click `ctrl+shift+p` and select `Retry ChatGPT request`.
 To **reset the conversation context**, click `ctrl+shift+p` and select `ChatGPT: Reset Conversation`.

 ---